Martin D. Hyden

 - Has successfully defended patents for clients ConocoPhilips, BTG, and Capsugel in EPO opposition proceedings.

-- Has taken on a portfolio of over 300 UK and EPO prosecution cases for firm client Schlumberger.
+- Managing a portfolio of more than 300 UK and EPO prosecution cases for firm client Schlumberger.

 - Currently handling three opposition and seven appeals at the EPO for clients requiring close coordination with U.S. patent prosecution.